-When Julio (Bembol Roco), a young man from the country, arrives in Manila to search for a lover, Ligaya, who has likely been kidnapped and sold into sex slavery, he's robbed of what little cash he has.
-Forced to work so he can afford the bare necessities of life, Julio finds a job on an unsafe construction site where he makes two-and-a-half pesos a day, but four pesos according to the books.
-It's “the foreman's scam,” Julio calls it, in which the workers allow their employer to pocket a chunk of their pay for fear of losing their only job.
-Soon, Julio finds himself working as a male prostitute, which pays better than construction even if it requires a different kind of sacrifice.
+When Julio (Bembol Roco), a young man from the country, arrives in Manila to search for a lover, Ligaya, who's likely been sold into sex slavery, he's robbed of what little cash he has.
+Forced to work so he can afford the bare necessities of life, he finds a job on an unsafe construction site where he makes two-and-a-half pesos a day but four pesos according to the books.
+It's “the foreman's scam,” in which workers allow their employers to pocket a chunk of their pay for fear of being out of a job.
+Soon, Julio finds himself working as a prostitute, which pays better than construction even if it requires a different kind of sacrifice.
 Brocka's Manila is ambivalent to Julio's pain, and in its indifference, the city stamps out every glimmer of hope in his life.

-Manila can even be seen as a precursor to Jia Zhang-ke's recent A Touch of Sin, with its extended scenes of working-class struggle punctuated by moments of harrowing, highly stylized violence.
+Manila in the Claws of Light can even be seen as a precursor to Jia Zhang-ke's recent A Touch of Sin, with its extended scenes of working-class struggle punctuated by moments of harrowing, highly stylized violence.
 Like Jia, Brocka suggests that violent reactions should be expected from a society that preys on its vulnerable.
 By the time Julio reaches his final confrontation with Ligaya's pimp, an act of stupid, violent catharsis feels like his only possible course of action.
-When it first screened at Cannes in 1978, the word around the festival had it that Manila was a “dirty” movie, perhaps because it’s characters were criminals, homosexuals, and the homeless, but also, perhaps, because it had the gall to treat poverty as an ignoble tragedy for which violence is a rational response.
+When it first screened at Cannes in 1978, the word around the festival had it that Manila in the Claws of Light was a “dirty” movie, perhaps because so most of its characters are either criminals, homosexuals, or homeless, but also, perhaps, because Brocka had the gall to treat poverty as an ignoble tragedy for which violence is a rational response.